Non-asymptotic convergence rates for the plug-in estimation of risk measures: Main results

 It is conceivable that most of the results and methods of the present article extend beyond the estimation of risk measures.
 Other issues which seem to fit to our framework and method include the estimation of risk premium principles in insurance, (see e.g.\ Young \cite{Young14} or Furman and Zitikis \cite{Fur-Zit08} for an overview), or estimation of the value of some stochastic optimization problems.

 To illustrate the latter, let us consider another popular approach for quantifying the riskiness of a position, namely utility maximization: Let $U\colon\mathbb{R}\to\mathbb{R}$ be a concave increasing function and set $u^\mu(F):=E^\mu[U(F(S))]$.
-Similar as before, allowing the agent to invest in a market, one obtains the utility maximization problem
+Similar as before, allowing the agent to invest in a market (with stocks returns $G_1,\dots, G_e$), one obtains the utility maximization problem

 In this case, we have the following:

 \begin{proposition}[Utility maximization] There are constants $c,C>0$ such that

 for all $N\geq 1$ and $\varepsilon>0$. \end{proposition}